CadQuery/cadquery/README.md

 To learn more about designing with CadQuery, visit the [documentation](https://cadquery.readthedocs.io/en/latest/intro.html), [examples](https://cadquery.readthedocs.io/en/latest/examples.html), and [cheatsheet](https://cadquery.readthedocs.io/en/latest/_static/cadquery_cheatsheet.html).

 To get started playing around with CadQuery and see its capabilities, take a look at the [CQ-editor GUI](https://github.com/CadQuery/CQ-editor).
 This easy-to-use IDE is a great way to get started desiging with CadQuery.
+The CQ-editor installer bundles both CQ-editor and CadQuery (recommended).
+See the [CQ-editor installation instructions](https://cadquery.readthedocs.io/en/latest/installation.html#adding-a-nicer-gui-via-cq-editor).

+The CadQuery library (with or without CQ-editor) and its dependencies may be installed using conda, or pip.
+Note that conda (or the CQ-editor installer) is the better supported option.

 See the documentation for detailed CadQuery [installation instructions](https://cadquery.readthedocs.io/en/latest/installation.html).